TwanoO67/ngx-admin-lte/README.md

     }],
   ```

-  don't forget to change the imported css skin; in you style.css if you change it.
+  don't forget to import the css skin in you style.css if you use it.

   ## Services